alem-platform/bootcamp-go/crunch02/README.md

 - `2` could be green
 - `3` could be red

-You are allowed to choose any color you want.
+You are allowed to choose any color you prefer for each required number.